If you’ve been following the blog for any length of time, you’re probably aware that marketing can be pretty complicated.

 Trade marketing is a strategy designed to get a product or service onto retail store shelves and in front of consumers.

-Good trade marketing requires you to showcase the value of what you’re offering, and specifically how it relates to and solves problems for the target audience of the retail store in question.
+Good trade marketing requires you to showcase the value of what you’re offering.
+Specifically how it relates to and solves problems for the target audience of the retail store in question.

 What Are the Most Popular Trade Marketing Strategies?